Family reunion invitations that get you a real headcount

 See your headcount by family

-Your dashboard shows each household's response, headcount, and notes.
-Filter by status.
-Export when you need a final number for the caterer or venue.
+Your dashboard shows each family's status, a live total, and their latest note.
+Filter by status when you need a final number.

-Any gathering where families respond as a group.
+Any gathering where families reply as a group.

 Kids' birthday parties